devkevin-coder/devkevin-coder/README.md

 - 👋 Hi, I’m Kevin.
 - 👀 I’m interested in coding better games that actually need to be better (a.k.a WARZONE).
-- 🌱 I’m currently learning C# And Python3.
+- 🌱 I’m currently in Kali Linux.
 - 💞️ I’m looking to collaborate on FPS Game creators
 - 📫 How to reach me on discord dragonfruit#7855.
 Also you can follow me on instagram @truew_rld